What if my arrival time is not during the 8 a.m. to 8 p.m. testing window on January 11?

 Since I come from a country on the CDC travel list, will I have to pay for my quarantine upon arrival?

-How do I stay informed about plans for fall 2021 as it relates to COVID-19?
+How do I stay informed about plans for spring 2022 as it relates to COVID-19?

 Check back on the HC website for the most up to date information at COVID-19 Response.